 Expanding A Wooden Train Set

-The great thing about most wooden train set is you can start small and expand them.
-Track, buildings and accessories can be added as budget allows or when he/she wants more variation.
-The above packs were picked over budgets versions as they’re compatible with most of the accessories available, this isn’t always the case for low cost sets, which I go into more detail about here.
+The great thing about most wooden train sets is you can start small and expand them.
+Track, buildings and accessories can be added as your budget allows or when he/she wants more variation.
+The above packs were picked over budget versions as they’re compatible with most of the accessories available, this isn’t always the case for low-cost sets, which I go into more detail about here.

-Once you have a basic railway set as as one of the ones above you can expand it with track but save your money and get the track via the local supermarket, department store or TK Max who often have wooden track packs going cheap that in most cases are just as good as the big name brands.
+Once you have a basic railway set as one of the ones above you can expand it with track but save your money and get the track via the local supermarket, department store, or TK Max which often have wooden track packs going cheap that in most cases are just as good as the big name brands.
 (If you can’t get to one of these, you can of course big name track expansion packs online.
-I’d start with General Track Expansion Pack which has 25 track pieces including straights, curves and junctions).
+I’d start with General Track Expansion Pack which has 25 track pieces including straights, curves, and junctions).

 As to what type of track to get.
-You’ll want a mix of straights, curves and junctions.
-The junctions allow track can be divided into two paths and will be needed to expand your railway network from a single circuit.
+You’ll want a mix of straights, curves, and junctions – also known as points.
+The junctions allow the track can be divided into two paths and will be needed to expand your railway network from a single circuit.
 The track expansion pack mentioned above includes all these but as mentioned you should be able to find a similar less expensive version of this elsewhere.

 - Thomas and Friends: All the favourites from Thomas the Tank engine.

 - Steam Trains: Who doesn’t like steam engines?